Skip to content

 The local PR partner question

-Most London luxury hospitality operators work with local PR partners in major source markets rather than running international PR in-house.
+Most London luxury hospitality operators work with local PR partners in major source markets.
+They do not run international PR in-house.
 The reasons are structural.

 Local PR partners have personal relationships with the editors and journalists in their market.
 These relationships take years to build.
-Running international PR from a London office without these relationships consistently underperforms.
+Run international PR from a London office without them and you consistently underperform.

 Local PR partners understand cultural nuance.
 What works in American media does not work in Chinese media.
 What works in Japanese media is different again.
-Local partners catch errors that London-based teams would not see.
+Local partners catch errors that London-based teams would miss.

-Local PR partners participate in market-specific events and trade shows.
+Local PR partners join market-specific events and trade shows.
 The relationships built at ILTM Asia Pacific, Virtuoso Travel Week, ATM Dubai, and similar events compound over years.

-The cost of a local PR partner in a major market typically runs £2,500 to £8,000 per month.
-For a 5-star hotel or significant luxury venue, the investment in 3 to 5 markets is meaningful but pays back through international booking volume.
+A local PR partner in a major market typically costs £2,500 to £8,000 per month.
+For a 5-star hotel or significant luxury venue, the investment in 3 to 5 markets is meaningful.
+It pays back through international booking volume.

 The wrong approach is to hire a London PR agency that "covers all major international markets".
-Most do not have the local relationships claimed.
-The investigation before hiring is essential.
+Most do not have the local relationships they claim.
+Investigation before hiring is essential.

 The local PR partner question